 Or consider linear, semidefinite, and convex programming.
-These techniques yield hundreds of optimization problems that "seem at first like they should be NP-complete," yet are solvable in P. A few examples are finding maximum flows, finding equilibria of two-player zero-sum games, training linear classifiers, and optimizing over quantum states and unitary transformations.
+These techniques yield hundreds of optimization problems that seem similar to known NP-complete problems, and yet are solvable in P. A few examples are finding maximum flows, finding equilibria of two-player zero-sum games, training linear classifiers, and optimizing over quantum states and unitary transformations.